https://api.easypumpfun.com/buy

 }

-failed - This field provides information about whether the transaction failed.
-It contains two subfields.
+This field provides information about whether the transaction failed.
+It contains two subfields:

 #FOR BUY